stackitcloud/stackit-cli/docs/stackit_beta_network-area_update.md

-      --default-prefix-length int   The default prefix length for networks in the network area --dns-name-servers strings    List of DNS name server IPs -h, --help                        Help for "stackit beta network-area update" --max-prefix-length int       The maximum prefix length for networks in the network area --min-prefix-length int       The minimum prefix length for networks in the network area -n, --name string                 Network area name
+      --default-prefix-length int   The default prefix length for networks in the network area --dns-name-servers strings    List of DNS name server IPs -h, --help                        Help for "stackit beta network-area update" --labels stringToString       Labels are key-value string pairs which can be attached to a network-area.
+E.g. '--labels key1=value1,key2=value2,...' (default [])
+      --max-prefix-length int       The maximum prefix length for networks in the network area --min-prefix-length int       The minimum prefix length for networks in the network area -n, --name string                 Network area name